We care for the protection of your account security. Here are some tips to hep you set up your account securely.

 For security reasons, we are not allowed to tell the user if they have entered an invalid user name, password, or PIN.
 If they have forgotten their password, they should go to the Log in page and follow the Forgot password link.
 If the PIN code is incorrect, the user should contact the administrator mentioned in the email.

-Control access to your account by assigning a user class or administrator permission
+Control access to your account by assigning a user group or administrator permission

-The access to your account can be managed by assigning a specific user class to your users or by granting administration rights.
+The access to your account can be managed by assigning a specific user group to your users or by granting administration rights.

 - Pro Users can view and share files with other Pro users, Associate users and site contacts.
 Besides they can create a list of their own Personal Contacts that are invisible to you as the administrator.